 For twenty-five years, Mary has worked to protect the rights of noncitizens, combat abusive conduct by immigration agents, and overturn unlawful policies of the immigration agencies.
 From 2003 to 2020, Mary was with the American Immigration Council, most recently as Directing Attorney of Litigation, where she engaged in impact litigation and authored numerous practice advisories.
 Prior to joining the Council, Mary was the Executive Director of a statewide immigrant and refugee rights litigation project in Texas.
 In that role, she oversaw impact litigation, including several class actions, and advocacy efforts.
 She also worked as a legal services attorney in West Virginia.
-In 2014, Mary was awarded the Carol King award by the National Immigration Project of the National Lawyers Guild for her impact litigation work.
+In 2014, Mary was awarded the Carol King Award by the National Immigration Project of the National Lawyers Guild for her impact litigation work.
 In 2021, the American Immigration Lawyers Association awarded Mary the Jack Wasserman Memorial Award for Excellence in Litigation.

 Kristin Macleod-Ball, Senior Staff Attorney

 email@example.com / 617.506.3646

 Kristin’s career has been dedicated to defending the due process and statutory rights of immigrants.
 Prior to joining NILA, Kristin was a staff attorney at the American Immigration Council (AIC) for four years, where she co-counseled class actions, wrote amicus briefs for numerous courts of appeals, including in precedent setting cases, argued important cases, authored practice advisories, and organized AIC’s annual litigation meeting.
 She also was a litigation attorney with the National Immigration Project of the National Lawyers Guild, where she focused on federal court litigation to promote the due process rights of people facing deportation.
 Kristin began her career as a legal fellow at AIC.